-The term xenophobia refers to the fear of that which is different, foreign, or strange.
+The term xenophobia refers to the fear of that which is different, foreign or strange.
 Xenophobia is an irrational and unreasoned fear or hatred for people or ideas perceived as foreign.
-The origin of the word comes from the Greek for "fear,” “phobos” and the Greek word for “stranger” (xenos).
+The origin of the word comes from the Greek word for "fear" (phobos) and the Greek word for “stranger” (xenos).
 Discover some real-world examples of xenophobia.

 Real-World Examples of Xenophobia in Action

-- Exhibits of humans from Africa, the Philippines, and tribal pygmies were put on display in the 19th century in human zoos.
+- Exhibits of humans from Africa, the Philippines and tribal pygmies were put on display in the 19th century in human zoos.
 Such dehumanizing actions are horrifying illustrations of xenophobia.

-- During World War II, Japanese Americans and Japanese Canadians were segregated from the population and lost basic rights and liberties.
+- During World War II, Japanese Americans and Japanese Canadians were segregated from the larger population, losing basic rights and liberties.

 - The war in what was Yugoslavia between 1991 and 1995 involved fighting between several ethnic groups that resulted in a massive amount of deaths.
 The groups involved were the Croats, Serbs, Bosniaks, and Slovenes.
 They were motivated by extreme hatred and xenophobia.

 As you can see, the consequences of xenophobia can be very serious.
 It is important to do everything possible to overcome xenophobia on a societal and widespread level in order to avoid problems that can stem from fear and prejudice.